interglobalmedia/js-css-clock/README.md

 If I really wanted to make things work properly and not worry about which prefixes should be used to make sure that the transform property worked across all browsers, I would add a mini workflow and use autoprefixer.
 That would do the trick.
 But for now, a Safari fix will just have to do for this mini project.
 The main thing is that the issue is recognized and addressed.

  A great resource I came across regarding CSS Animations and specifically clocks as well, is https://cssanimation.rocks/clocks/.
 It thoroughly explained the out of sync issue regarding the second and minute hands and pointed out the transform cross-browser issue.

+ Note: The time reflects the local time of wherever Github's server is.
+For me, it is behind by two hours.
+My local development server reflects my location's correct time.
+Have to look into how to fix this.